 Moreover, A P Hota, National Payments Corporation of India’s Managing Director has told a local newspaper that apart from the GST of 18% which was replaced with a 15% service tax, there will be no charge for credit card payments.
 And, 18% GST is not applicable for credit card transactions.

 Who Has to Pay Tax on Transaction Fees for Credit Card Payments?

 18% rate will be taxed from transaction fees of the purchase, and it is only applied to the merchants who offer swipe machines for payments.
 For getting the credit card transaction accepted by the bank, the merchants pay Merchant Discount Rate (MDR) to banks.
 For example, for every MDR of Rs 100, the merchant would have to pay Rs 18 under GST instead of Rs 15, its previous rate.

 Now, as a consumer, you are not required to pay the tax related to your purchase for the merchant.
 Therefore, there is no GST applied for credit card transactions.
 On the other hand, there is GST applied if you fail to make the credit card payments on time.
 So, keep a tab on your credit card bills and kindly pay them in advance to overcome situations like these.

-Will GST Apply on Banking Services?
+Will GST Apply to Banking Services?

 However, one thing to keep in mind is that all your banking services will now be charged under GST at 18%, 3% more before GST (15%).
-It includes ATM withdrawal, locker fees, debit card, cash handling services and home loan processing fees.
+It includes ATM withdrawal, locker fees, debit cards, cash handling services and home loan processing fees.
 It works similar to that of service tax as GST will only be applied for banking services.